 In the final photo (3) we have an example of temporary recycling bins that are often used only during the summer months when the local population swells due to tourism.
 These are towed away at certain times every day and empty ones brought a little while later to replace them – so if your closest recycling station is of this type and one day it seems to have disappeared, fear not, it’ll be back shortly!
 Again the colour coded system is exactly the same.

-There are other items that shouldn’t be thrown into the above-mentioned receptacles but which are also easily recycled.
+There are other items that shouldn’t be thrown into the above-mentioned receptacles, but which are also easily recycled.
 For example, many of the supermarkets and some pharmacies in the area have containers where you can dispose of used batteries or old light bulbs (which shouldn’t be thrown in with glass bottles).
 Supermarkets too often have receptacles in their parking lots for clothes or shoes that you no longer want.
-There are also special recycling centres which cater for electronic items and, depending on where you are, you can check with the local town hall for the closest one to you and its opening hours.
+There are also special recycling centres called deixallerias which cater for electronic items, batteries, light bulbs, ink cartridges, oil, items of furniture, garden waste, tyres and basically anything you can’t dispose of through normal waste disposal.
+You can check with the local town hall for the closest one to you and its opening hours and you may need to bring proof that you are resident in the town to be allowed access.
+If in doubt you can always callCarlos!